biodash/biodash.github.io/content/codeclub/S02E05_tidyverse-intro-part2/index.md

 Okay, now we have a sense of what the `penguins` dataset is.

-Now we want to sort `penguins` dataframe by body mass to quickly learn about the lightest penguin and its relations to other variables.
+Now we want to sort the `penguins` dataframe by body mass to quickly learn about the lightest penguin and its relations to other variables.
 We will use the pipe operator `%>%` to feed the data to the `arrange()` function.
 We then specify name of the variable that we want to sort the dataframe by.

 In this example, we are sorting by variable `body_mass_g`, so we will see the lightest penguins at the top of the dataframe: